wegue-oss/wegue/upgrade-notes.md

 `ESLint` and its associated plugins were upgraded to the following versions:

-- `eslint` => 8.57.x
+- `eslint` => 9.36.x
-- `eslint-plugin-vue` => 9.32.x
+- `eslint-plugin-vue` => 10.5.x
 - `eslint-plugin-vuetify` => 2.5.x
-- `eslint-config-standard` => 17.1.x
+- `@eslint/js` => 9.36.x
-- `@vue/eslint-config-standard` => 8.0.x
+- `@vue/eslint-config-standard` => 9.0.x

+Many breaking changes are implied because of this upgrade.
+Please refer to the official [ESLint migration guide](https://eslint.org/docs/latest/use/migrate-to-9.0.0#breaking-changes-for-users) when you upgrade your `Wegue` app.

+Here are the two essential things which had to be adapted in the `Wegue` code regarding to the upgrade of `ESLint` to version 9.x:

+- The configuration file format has completely changed and now uses what is called the `flat config` format.
+If you used a custom configuration file, you can refer to the [Configuration Migration Guide](https://eslint.org/docs/latest/use/configure/migration-guide) to help you in the transition to this new file format.
+- `ESLint` has deprecated their formatting rules since version 8.53.0.
+To continue using those rules and receive future updates, [ESLint Stylistic](https://eslint.style/) was included.
+Because of this, all rules which were linked to formatting have changed names.
+For example, the `semi` rule is now called `@stylistic/semi`.
+If you used those rules in your custom application, please adapt your configuration file accordingly.
+You can refer to [this migration guide](https://eslint.org/docs/latest/use/configure/migration-guide) to guide you in this task.

-As some linting rules were added or changed, you should expect to see error and warnings the first time you will build your updated `Wegue` app.
+Even if you used the stock configuration files, as some linting rules were added or changed, you should expect to see error and warnings the first time you will build your updated `Wegue` app.
 The majority of those can be fixed automatically by running the `npm run lint:fix` command.
-If you want to momentarily bypass some advanced errors to test your upgraded app or want to adapt linting rules to better suit your preferences, you can modify the `.eslintrc.js` file as needed.
+If you want to momentarily bypass some advanced errors to test your upgraded app or want to adapt linting rules to better suit your preferences, you can modify the `eslint.config.js` file as needed.

 ## v1 -> v2